yuhe0601/yuhe0601.github.io/_pages/about.md

 I am **Yuhe Zhang**, an Associate Professor at Northwest University and a PhD supervisor.
 My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
 Recently, I have developed a particular interest in 3D shape editing methods.

-{\color{purple} In addition, I am increasingly interested in AI for Regional and Country Studies, in collaboration with Prof. Xiangrong Zhang at NWU.}
+<span style="color: purple;">In addition, I am increasingly interested in AI for Regional and Country Studies, in collaboration with Prof. Xiangrong Zhang at NWU.</span>

 My current research focuses on:
 - Text- and image-guided 3D shape editing
 - 3D shape synthesis based on 3D Gaussian Splatting
 - Generative methods for 3D animation

-{\color{purple}We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.}
+<span style="color: purple;">We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.</span>